Skip to content

 Ancient Greece Facts KS2 - Theatre

 Sport was also an important pastime.
 Every four years, the Olympic Games were held in Olympia.
-After the first Olympic Games in 776 BC, more and more events were added to the usual running race.
+After the first Olympic Games in 776 BCE, more and more events were added to the usual running race.
 In later years, wrestling, chariot racing and boxing were popular events.

 Ancient Greece Facts KS2 - Olympic Games

 Women’s leisure opportunities were more limited than men’s.
-They were confined to the house unless their husbands gave them permission to leave.
+They were confined to the house unless their husbands permitted them to leave.
 They often played games, such as checkers (a board game) or marbles.
 Both men and women also enjoyed playing musical instruments, such as the lyre, which is similar to a harp.

 What did the ancient Greeks believe?

 The ancient Greeks had a polytheistic religion.
-This means that they believed in lots of different gods and goddesses.
+This means they believed in lots of different gods and goddesses.
 It was essential to the ancient Greeks to keep the gods happy.
 Happy gods were helpful and generous, whereas unhappy gods were vengeful and would punish them.

 Ancient Greeks would go to temples to worship the gods, to bring offerings such as food, and to pray.
 Some temples were built to honour one particular god or goddess, while others were built for more than one deity.